nunoadrego/nunoadregodotcom/content/posts/playing-with-hashiCorp-waypoint-on-kubernetes-with-minikube.md

 I would personally recommend it for startups giving their first steps towards an Internal Developer Platform.
 Nevertheless, don't forget that it is a super early stage project!

 I didn't cover it in the essay, but there is also a [GitOps feature launched in Waypoint 0.3](https://www.hashicorp.com/blog/announcing-hashicorp-waypoint-0-3-0).
 I wasn't able to replicate with my current local environment (due to the use of a local container registry), but I will explore more and bring news soon. 😄

+Lastly, if you are curious to see how Waypoint would work with a given technology, take a look at the [waypoint-examples](https://github.com/hashicorp/waypoint-examples) git repository.

 I'm looking forward to seeing the evolution of Waypoint in the next releases as well as test it on more platforms.